LispCookbook/cl-cookbook/error_handling.md

 ## Signaling (throwing) conditions

-We can use `error`, like we did above.
-Two ways:
+We can use `error`, like we did above, in two ways:

 - `(error "some text")`: signals a condition of type `simple-error`
 - `(error 'my-error :message "We did this and this and it didn't work.")`

 Throwing these conditions will enter the interactive debugger, where a few options will be presented by default.
-We can give more options with *restarts*, and we can prevent from entering the debugger by handling the condition and invoking a restart.
+If we want to signal conditions without entering the debugger if no user code has been written to handle the condition then we can use `signal'.

 Simple example from `unix-opts`: it adds information into the `option` slot: